 This recipe for vegetarian French onion soup has all of the delicious savory flavors of the traditional version.
 Sweet caramelized onions, melty Gruyere cheese, and crusty whole grain French bread…nothing more comforting on a cold day!

 French onion soup has always been a favorite of mine, especially during the holidays.
 But, most of the beef broth/stock found on grocery store shelves contains unnecessary ingredients that I do not want in my body, like “caramel coloring”.
-And although I make my own chicken broth, I never make beef broth because we rarely eat beef.
+And although I make my own chicken bone broth frequently, I never make beef bone broth because we rarely have beef bones.

 So I came up with a vegetarian French onion soup recipe using mushroom broth!
 My vegetarian daughter was thrilled.
 Mushroom broth is anti-inflammatory, boosts the immune system, is good for gut health, and remineralizes the body.
-Plus it has a rich, savory flavor and it’s easy to find clean versions on grocery store shelves.
+Plus, it has a rich, savory flavor, and it’s easy to find good quality versions on grocery store shelves.
 Hooray!
 Of course, if you have access to a high-quality beef broth/stock, you can definitely use it in this recipe!

 A bouquet garni is French for “garnished bouquet” and is a bundle of herbs either tied together or placed in a cheesecloth.
 For this recipe, I use 2 cloves of garlic, basil, a few peppercorns, thyme, bay leaf, and oregano.
 I place all of the herbs in a piece of cheesecloth and tie it together.
 Once the onions are caramelized you will add them to your broth and simmer it with the bouquet garni for 30 minutes.